indradhanush/indradhanush.github.io/_posts/blog/2017-06-26-writing-a-unix-shell-part-3.md

 [here](/code/shell-part-3/shell.c/), but it is recommended that readers try to implement it themselves.

-That brings us to the end of Part III.
+That brings us to the end of part III.
 All the code examples shown in this blog post are available [here](https://github.com/indradhanush/indradhanush.github.io/tree/master/code/shell-part-3/).
 In the next blog post we will see how to run background commands and